|

 present schools if the above was put in place;

 many children are not ready for secondary school at age 11.
+Not saying for one moment women that should not work,

 but they should not have to, because one wage